lachlankuhr/simd-resources/README.md

 ### A practical guide to SIMD - from concept to code.
-This reposority is for presentation given on "SIMD - From Concept to Code" at QUT for CAB401 in 2019 semester 2.
+This repository is for presentation given on "SIMD - From Concept to Code" at QUT for CAB401 in 2019 semester 2.

 #### Recommended Reading
 These readings will serve as a quick guide to SIMD.
 There is an abundance of information online; however, it was found these resources provide the best *high level* overview for a quick pre-reading.